honeydipper/honeydipper/README.md

 #### Abstraction
 As mentioned in the concepts, one of Honeydipper's main selling points is abstraction.
 Events, actions can be defined traditionally using whatever characteristics provided by a driver, but also can be defined as an extension of another event/action with additional or override parameters.
 Events and actions can be grouped together into systems where data can be shared across.
 With this abstraction, we can separate the composing of complex workflows from defining low level event/action hook ups.
 Whenever a low level component changes, the high level workflow doesn't have to change, one only needs to link the abstract events with the new component native events.

-### Core Concepts
-In order for users to compose the rules, a few abstract concepts are introduced:

- * Driver (Event)
- * Raw Event
- * System (Trigger): an abstract entity that groups dipper events and some configurations, metadata together
- * Dipper Event (DipperMessage): a data structure that contains information that can be used for matching rules and being processed following the rules
- * Rules: if some Dipper Event on some system happens, then start the workflow of actions on certain systems accordingly
- * Filters: Functions to be called to mutate the data structure in the event/action so various event/action can be linked together based on a contract
- * Workflow: Grouping of the actions so they can be processed, sequentially, parallel, etc
- * Dipper Action (DipperMessage): a data structure that contains information that can be used for performing an action
- * System (Responder): an abstract entity that groups dipper actions, configurations, metadata together
- * Raw Action
- * Driver (Action)

-As you can see, the items described above follow the order or life cycle stage of the processing of the events into actions.
-Ideally, anything between the drivers should be composable, while some may tend to focusing on making various systems, Dipper event/actions available, others may want to focus on rules, workflows.

 ## TODO
  * Documentation for users